 Brent came to us on 8/9/16.
 He is about 2 years old, weighs 50 pounds, and seems to be a Foxhound (mix).
-He is very sweet but VERY SHY in his environment here.
+He LOVES DOGS but is very shy around new people.
 He has an adorable face but it is easy to see the worry behind his gentle brown eyes.
-When we visit him in his room, his tail is often between his legs and he keeps a very close eye on us.
-We can’t imagine why he is as tentative and afraid as he is BUT he doesn’t seem to have a mean bone in his body.
+We can’t imagine why he is as tentative and shy as he is but he doesn’t seem to have a mean bone in his body.

-From what we can tell so far, Brent would do best in a calm adult home, with a securely fenced yard and another dog or two to keep him company and help him with his self-confidence.
+Brent’s NEEDS: From what we can tell, Brent would do best in a calm adult home, with a securely fenced yard and another dog or two to keep him company and help him with his self-confidence.
 He also needs people willing to give him the time he needs to learn how to relax in their environment.
 A home without children would be best, because if a child left a gate or door open and he escaped, it might be nearly impossible to get him to come back home at this stage of his trust level.

 GOOD WITH DOGS.

 VOLUNTEERS and DONATIONS NEEDED.
 Visit our website for more info http://nelsonspca.org

 Your message has been sent to Humane Society/SPCA of Nelson County.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.